MacGapProject/MacGap1/README.md

 	document.addEventListener('userDefaultsChanged', function(e) {
 		console.log(e.data);
     }, true);

+User defaults added by JavaScript will be automatically namespaced by prefixing `macgap.`.
+This ensures it is not possible for JavaScript to modify or delete User Defaults which it did not create, as a security measure.

 The User Defaults provide a large amount of interesting data that is now available to your JavaScript app.